 The swashbuckling, seafaring, pantomime adventure that gives you that 'Friday' feeling.

-Our ROBINSON CRUSOE AND THE PIRATES, which has set sail across the world with productions from Sheffield to Singapore, has been re-written and fully refreshed for 2020.
+Our ROBINSON CRUSOE, which has set sail across the world with productions from Sheffield to Singapore, has been re-written and fully refreshed for 2020.

 Robinson Crusoe is a novel first published in April 1719 written by Daniel Dafoe.
 It is widely considered to be the first English novel and credited for spearheading realistic fiction as a literary genre.